-In one massive training study, a whopping 1 300 participants (who where previously untrained) trained their biceps twice a week for 12 weeks.
+In one large training study, 585 participants (who were previously untrained) trained their biceps twice a week for 12 weeks.
 The average gain in bicep muscle area was 15–20% in men and women alike.2

 Bicep Exercises: The Best Exercises for Building Your Biceps

-In this section, we’ll take a look at three bicep exercises with slightly different benefits and training effects, that complement each other in terms of how they target your biceps and brachialis.
+In this section, we’ll take a look at three of the best biceps exercises with slightly different benefits and training effects, that complement each other in terms of how they target your biceps and brachialis.

 By putting them all together, as we’ll do in the next section, you can create a great biceps workout.